klimasevskiy/Render-Completed-Telegram-Notifier/readme.md

 1. Blender 3.3.0 (if you tested this addon on other versions, contact me: [telegram](https://file+.vscode-resource.vscode-cdn.net/d%3A/python/telegram%20notificator%20addon/t.me/klimasevskiy))
 2. A Telegram bot with a valid bot token and a chat ID
-3. **IMPORTANT: Sends a render image ONLY if the following output image formats are specified: BMP, PNG, JPEG, WEBP.
-And the following video formats: AVI JPEG, AVI RAW, FFMPEG.**

 ## Installation